Kamay Botany Bay National Park

 The NSW Government is replacing the previous ferry wharves at La Perouse and Kurnell as part of the Kamay Botany Bay National Park, Kurnell Master Plan.
 Transport for NSW is managing construction of this project.
 Find out more about the Kamay ferry wharves.

 Kurnell area is at the southern headland of Kamay Botany Bay National Park, near Cronulla.
 Go whale watching or explore some of NSW's most significant heritage sites and see why Kurnell Peninsula headland was included in the National Heritage List in 2004.

 Read more about Kurnell area

-Kurnell Visitor Centre is a great place to start your exploration of Botany Bay’s southern headland.
+Kurnell Visitor Centre is being upgraded and it's closed to visitors, but it's still a great place to start your exploration of Botany Bay’s southern headland.
 Learn about local Aboriginal culture and history, including encounters with the crew of HMS Endeavour in 1770.
-Wander the art gallery, and then grab a coffee on your way out to explore the rest of Kurnell.

 It’s just a short drive from the visitor centre to Cape Solander viewing platform – one of Sydney’s best vantage points for whale watching.